marcosdotps/stokkolm/README.md

 $ docker run -d --name mongotest -p 27017:27017 mongo:4.4.4
 ```
 And make sure to set test config to point localhost instead of running step 2!!

+## Improvements

+More decoupled functionality, better testing and a lot of fancy things could be done to make this a little bit better, but I had not infinite time :D